 So we’ll see how that goes.

 And the confidence boost has transferred to other things as well.
 I never had a problem with my arms or shoulders but I still never really felt comfortable in a tank top.
-I wear tank tops regularly now.
+Tank tops are a regular thing for me now.

 And I also want to celebrate closing the book on my lifelong need to keep losing weight.
-I finally feel like I am done with that for the first time ever.
+I think I have completed that now.

 Yes, it is vain and self-indulgent but I don’t care.
 It’s for me and it’s what I want to do.